vsariola/tubiform/README.md

 Capture: https://youtu.be/FYwOUeJrgLo

 Tested to be working on DOSBox, FreeDOS (on a modern laptop) and MS-DOS 6.22 (on a Pentium MMX 233).
-One effect is glitching on DOSBox-x, but otherwise it seems to run fine.
-Maybe DOSBox-x is not happy how I mess with the FPU stack.
+One effect is glitching when the CPU type is other than dynamic in DOSBox.
+Maybe it's not happy with the way the intro messes with the FPU stack.

 Based on DOSBox cycle estimates, I would've estimated it to be watchable on a 66 MHz 486, but it was already kinda blurry on the 233 MHz Pentium.
-If you are experiencing issues running this on actual hardware, please get in touch (pestis @ Sizecoding & Demoscene discords)
+If you are experiencing issues running this on actual hardware, please get in touch (pestis @ Sizecoding & Demoscene discords).

+There is a dosbox.conf file included in the repo; not sure if this the best configuration to watch the intro, but that's what it was developed on.

 Massive love to everyone answering my clueless questions on the sizecoding discord #x86 channel: superogue, HellMood, TomCat, baze,